 By Zane Miller

-On Sunday, October 26th, 1997, the Florida (now Miami) Marlins defeated the Cleveland Indians at Pro Player Stadium (now Hard Rock Stadium) in Miami Gardens, Florida, to win the 93rd World Series four games to three.
-It was the first World Series championship for the Marlins franchise and the first that was won in Florida.
+On Wednesday, October 21st, 1998, the New York Yankees defeated the San Diego Padres at Qualcomm Stadium (now SDCCU Stadium) in San Diego to win the 94th World Series four games to two.
+It was the 24th World Series championship for the Yankees franchise and the ninth that was won in California.
 These are the top five players that I felt most stood out during the series.

 Players of the Game Breakdown: